 Also the gemstone of 15 years, ruby is a beautiful red coloured stone that is extremely popular among jewellers.

 50 years, wow!
-The possibilities are endless, perhaps a gold watch for him or gold cuff?
+The possibilities are endless, perhaps a gold watch or gold cuff?
 Gold earrings or a simple necklace would also work a charm.

 Alexandrite is a rare and valuable gemstone and is known as the colour changing gemstone, sometimes appearing as a dark yellow green and other times a pink.
 This could be a great gemstone to use in jewellery making to add some fun into the design.